 Each year, the firm receive around 350 applications, with the majority of those applications being for their vacation scheme.
 They choose between 10 and 20 applicants to attend the three-day placement, held in each of their office locations.
 This sees attendees visit various departments across the placement as well as come together with other vacation placement students for an 'activity day' which includes a range of social and other activities.
 “Everyone was very approachable compared with the other vac schemes I did.
 I don't think there was anyone I couldn't ask a question of,” testified one of the firm's current trainees.

 Assessments and interview

 Direct training contract and vacation scheme applicants who impress on paper are asked to attend one of up to four assessment days.
 Here they're set a group exercise, a drafting test, a critical skills test (sent out prior to the assessment day), and an interview with either a solicitor, associate or partner who is part of the graduate recruitment team.
 Applicants have the opportunity to meet various levels of lawyers at lunch, and they also get the opportunity to spend time with trainees and ask any questions about life at Ward Hadaway.

 The firm invites up to 25 candidates from the assessment centres and vacation scheme back to a final interview, this time with a senior partner, the training principal and a member of human resources.
-The conversation revolves around scenario-based questions, and candidates are asked to deliver a presentation.
+The conversation revolves around informal questions, and candidates are asked to deliver a presentation.
 “This is an opportunity to learn more about who they are as individuals and what motivates them,” director of HR Joanna Cairns says.
 One trainee found that “in comparison to interviews at other firms, I remember feeling much more at ease here.
 They want to get the best out of you, so they try to establish a friendly, supportive tone.”